Shubham-18-10-1998/Obsidian/RESOURCES/Java/Rest API and Spring-Boot.md

 ## Working behind the scenes
 User interacts with only API, but how does it work then?
+- ### Dispatcher Servlet
-- Dispatcher Servlet: Handles the request
+	- Handles the request
+	- It checks for format of endpoint, doesn't do validation for dataType or check for dataType
+- ### Handler Mapping
-- Handler Mapping : Chooses which controller should the req go to
+	- Chooses which controller should the req go to
+- ### Handler Adapter
-- Handler Adapter : converts the req data to java understandable (Serialisation, De-serialisation) All this provided by Spring boot but in spring we have to do all this.
+	- Converts the req data to java understandable (Serialisation, De-serialisation) All this provided by Spring boot but in spring we have to do all this.
 - Then Controller gets the req
 Controller then interacts with service -> service to -> Repo -> Data Model(Entity)